neon-bindings/rfcs/text/0000-array-buffer-views.md

 Similarly, we might also have chosen to put a protective abstraction in front of the slices to canonicalize NaN values.
 JavaScript engines have to do this when converting between data in the backing store and JavaScript values, but we don't have to be responsible for that.
 If signalling NaN values were a source of undefined behavior, we could have had a problem.
 Luckily, [signalling Nan is defined in Rust](https://twitter.com/gankro/status/931535748628729856) so we're safe.

-We could have added more API conveniences, including splitting views and working with various `ArrayBufferView` typed array types.
+We could have added more API conveniences, including splitting views and working with various typed array types.
 We can safely leave these considerations to future RFCs, since they don't affect the design of the core API.

 # Unresolved questions
 [unresolved]: #unresolved-questions